dlokshin/loksh.in/content/posts/a-way-out-of-anything.md

 The week that my parents were set to leave the USSR for America, their families threw a massive party.
 My father's best friend, Misha, said to him, "You're proof that if you put in enough effort, you can get out of any situation."
-He was, of course, referencing putting in the effor to escape communism.
+He was, of course, referencing putting in the effort to escape communism.

 Another friend's father steps towards them and gives a counter example.
 "Tell me how to get out of this situation," he said.
 "You're in a german camp, and